Scopwick

 The name Scopwick comes from old English.
 Scaep was an old word for sheep and wick meant farm.

-The village cemetery includes a War Graves site for airmen from RAF Coleby Grange and RAF Digby (originally RAF Scopwick), and includes that of the young Second World War poet and aviator John Gillespie Magee.
+The village cemetery includes a War Graves site for airmen from RAF Coleby Grange and RAF Digby (originally RAF Scopwick), and includes the grave of the nineteen-year-old Second World War poet and aviator John Gillespie Magee, who wrote the celebrated poem ‘High Flight’.

 Part of the brick tower of Scopwick Tower Mill, which was built in 1827 and fell into disuse around 1912, remains standing.

 History

 Bronze Age burials and barrows have been found in Scopwick.
 There is evidence of a Roman settlement (coins, pottery, burials and a dwelling).
 A Saxon coin found in the village depicts Offa and has been dated to 757–796 AD.

-The village is mentioned in the 1066 Domesday Book as Scapeuic/Scapewic.
+The village is mentioned in the Domesday Book of 1086 as Scapeuic/Scapewic.

+1964 air incident

+Two pilots ejected on the morning of Monday 15 June 1964.
+A BAC Jet Provost exploded in mid-air, from Cranwell.
+Flt Lt Etches and Flt Lt Denham ejected.
+They were taken to RAF Hospital Nocton Hall.
+The fire engines were from RAF Digby and the Kesteven Fire Brigade at Sleaford.

 Geography and ecology

 A limestone stream runs through the village toward Kirkby Green and terminates near the railway.
 Wildlife on the stream includes moorhen, mallard, water mint and hart's tongue fern.
 Around Scopwick Hall there is a small deciduous woodland.
 To the northwest of the village is a quarry.